 - NIH: medical research, funding

-- FDA: marketing and safety of pharmaceuticals, biologicals, medical devices and manufacturing of all three
+- FDA: marketing, safety, and manufacturing of pharmaceuticals, biologicals, medical devices and manufacturing

 - CDC: public health surveillance

-- CMS: Medicare and Medicaid plus institutional accreditation requirements and, more importantly, setting reimbursement prices and codes that are used as benchmarks by private payers and providers.
+- CMS: Medicare and Medicaid plus institutional accreditation requirements.
+More importantly, setting reimbursement prices and codes that are used as benchmarks by private payers and providers.

 The Department of Defense administers the Veterans Health Administration and the Military Health system.
-In total, Medicare, Medicaid and the military health system, including veterans, pay for the care of about 30% of Americans.
+Medicare, Medicaid and the military health system, including veterans, pay for the care of about 30% of Americans in all.

 Other Federal agencies that incidentally impact health care enterprises and IT requirements for reporting and compliance include OSHA, NLRB, ERISA, and the EPA.

-Every state, county and city is responsible for a myriad of licensing, accreditation and other regulations, covering physicians, nurses, and other healthcare professionals; hospitals and other provider institutions.
-There are also a large number of non-government (self-regulating) organizations involved with licensure, accreditation and oversight.
+Every state, county, and city is responsible for a myriad of licensing, accreditation, covering physicians, nurses, and other healthcare professionals.
+There are also a large number of non-government (self-regulating) organizations that are involved with licensure, accreditation, and oversight.

 - The ACA: even Kaiser Health News points how the new health exchanges (to pick one aspect of a 2000-page bill), present many new complications.